huangli712/ACFlow/docs/src/man/param.md

 > * cont
 > * delta
 >
 > If it is `cont`, it means that the spectrum should be board and continuous.
 If it is `delta`, it means that the spectrum consists a few ``\delta``-like peaks.
-The `BarRat` will deduce the positions of the poles from the Barycentric rational function approximation, and then the BFGS algorithm is used to determine the weights / amplitudes of these poles.
-The Green's function is then reconstructed by using the pole representation.
+The `BarRat` solver will deduce the positions of the poles from the barycentric rational function approximation, and then the BFGS algorithm is used to determine the weights / amplitudes of these poles.
+The original and real-frequency Green's function are then reconstructed by using the pole representation.

 *Type:*